xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 }
 ```

 Next, we'll regenerate the static library and the Swift module.
-This time, we'll use the `-static` option to produce these two files using a single command:
+This time, we'll use the `-static` option to produce these two files together using a single command:

 ```shell
 swiftc